Members

 Nigel Blackwell was born in rural Oxfordshire in England.
 He has a love of books, a PhD in Physical Chemistry, and a black belt in pointing out the obvious.

-He collaborated with New York Times best selling author Diane Capri on the Jess Kimball Thrillers.
-Alone, he authored the caper Paris Love Match, and By The Light (verse and novellas with a supernatural twist).
+He collaborated with New York Times best-selling author Diane Capri on the Jess Kimball Thrillers.
+Alone, he authored the caper’s Paris Love Match and Paris Rematch, the WW1 thriller The Devil’s Bible, and verse and novellas with a supernatural twist in By The Light.

-After driving trains, crashing single seat race cars, and traveling much of the world, he now lives in Texas with his wife and daughter, where they enjoy the sunshine and listen to coyotes howl at night.
+After driving trains, crashing single-seat race cars, and traveling much of the world, he now lives in Texas with his wife, daughter, and an adventurous Tuxedo, where they enjoy the sunshine and listen to coyotes howl at night.

 Visit Nigel at www.nigelblackwell.com.